yourlabs/cli2/docs/ansible.rst

 - with ``-vv``: log level will be set to ``DEBUG``, which means you will see requests too.

-There is no way to set :envvar:`DEBUG`, as we never want masked secrets to output in an Ansible Tower job.
+There is no way to set :envvar:`DEBUG` from ansible, as we never want masked secrets to output in an Ansible Tower job.
 But you can still export ``DEBUG=1`` prior to executing Ansible manually, which will dump all pagination requests/responses and secrets.

 Without ``-v``: